AriLaurin/AriLaurin/README.md

 </div>
   <h2>About me</h2>
   <p>I'm Arijus Laurin, and i'm an aspiring Cybersecurity Operator.
-Beside that, I often delve into front-end & back-end projects, which you can find in my repo's</p>
+Beside that, I often delve into front-end & back-end projects, which you can find in my repos</p>

-  <p>For further information about my experience and other projects, refer to my page!</p>
+  <p>For further information about my experience and other projects, refer to my page below</p>